blm849/networkcontainertesting/README.md

 2. Check your image is running.
 Enter: docker images
 3. Create a container with your image.
 Enter: docker run --name networkcontainertesting -p 80:8080 -d networkcontainertesting
 4. In your browser, enter: http://localhost
-5. In your browser, enter: http://localhost/hello
+5. In your browser, enter: http://localhost/hello (Broken)
 6. In your browser, enter: http://localhost/random
 7. If you have any problems, see if it is running.
 Enter: docker ps
 8. Now stop the container.
 Get the container id by running: docker ps